kubotal/kad-doc/kad/docs/guide/270-dependencies.md

 You will observe that KAD creates all the HelmReleases immediately.
 However, some are marked as waiting for a dependency.

 > Note that there may be a delay between the completion of one deployment and the initiation of the next.
 This delay can last up to 30 seconds.
-At the end of this chapter, instructions are provided on how to reduce this delay.
+At the end of this chapter, instructions are provided on how to reduce this value.

-The deployment of the Redis cluster is also a process that is not immediate.
+The deployment of the Redis cluster is also a process that may take some time:

 ``` shell
 $ kubectl -n flux-system get helmReleases